-According to the Bureau of Labor Statistics, the medial annual wage for a medical laboratory technician was $37,240 in May 2012.
-Employment is projected to grow 22 percent from 2012 to 2022.
+According to the Bureau of Labor Statistics, the medial annual wage for a medical and clinical laboratory technologist was $61,070 in May 2016.
+Employment is projected to grow 13 percent from 2016 to 2026.

 View potential Medical Laboratory Technology Associate of Applied Science job titles.